-Goal: Develop a comprehensive, community led site design for the expansion of Columbia View Park in Downtown St. Helens, OR ty of St. Helens anning staff spertise, guidance, ad funding. ommunity embers and usinesses; Property Develop a community engagement plan to get quality feedback from community members and other stakeholders.
+Goal: Develop a comprehensive, community led site design for the expansion of Columbia View Park in Downtown St. Helens, OR

+Rationale:

+Expanding the Columbia View Park will activate the Downtown St. Helens Waterfront and lead in redevelopment efforts already underway for the former Veneer Site which is currently vacant.

+Assumptions:

+There is a need to expand the park due to over capacity at seasonal events.

+A park expansion will contribute to the goals of the waterfront redevelopment efforts.

+Resources/ Inputs:

+City of St. Helens planning staff expertise, guidance, and funding.

+Community members and businesses; Property owners/developers.

+Already identified stakeholders from previous plans.

+Activities:

+Develop a community engagement plan to get quality feedback from community members and other stakeholders.
 This in turn will inform the site design of the Columbia View Park expansion into the former Veneer Site through community participation.
+The site design will take into account the current park as is and recommend design alternatives to expand south.

+Close collaboration with City of St. Helens Planning and Park staff to guide our site design and community engagement efforts, and publicize community events, etc.

+Outputs:

-The site design will A one-acre plus expansion of the existing Columbia View Park that takes into account the active use of the space for year round events, dog walking, and family use.
+A one-acre plus expansion of the existing Columbia View Park that takes into account the active use of the space for year round events, dog walking, and family use.

+A park that has the community in mind, with respect to current waterfront redevelopment efforts and visioning underway by planning staff via community led participatory processes.

+Outcomes:

 A two-acre park that accommodates thousands of visitors per year for annual events, dog walkers, and the local community.

-A family friendly park that contributes to the wners/developers. ready identified akeholders from revious plans. take into account the current park as is and recommend design alternatives to expand south.
-Close collaboration with City of St. Helens Planning and Park staff to guide our site design and community engagement efforts, and publicize community events, A park that has the community in mind, with respect to current waterfront redevelopment efforts and visioning underway by planning staff via community led participatory processes. economic vibrancy of downtown St. Helens and that is part of a comprehensive redevelopment effort that will energize the waterfront.
-Park that accommodates thousands of visitors and local community. ake eholders from ady identified eholders from ious plans. ady identified eholders from ious plans.
+A family friendly park that contributes to the economic vibrancy of downtown St. Helens and that is part of a comprehensive redevelopment effort that will energize the waterfront.

+Metrics:

+Active use of Columbia View Park that accommodates thousands of visitors and local community.

+4 - A-7 -